iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Terrible<br> :date: __2021-05-09 04:57:19__

+> It doesn't have QR scanner.
+Doesn't work.
+Useless.
+Can't find the location after entering the code.<br> :date: __2021-05-08 06:45:04__

+> Very poor design - does not have a check out function.
+No way to tell how long person has been in the venue.👎 Still no option to check out.<br> :date: __2021-05-05 23:44:36__

+> Download and checked in to the war memorial not too long after started receiving calls from marketing companies.
+App uses data collected to give to marketing companies and you have to check otherwise you can receive a fine.<br> :date: __2021-05-03 02:50:04__

 > Am doing this against my will i am being forced to download it if i want to do anything now<br> :date: __2021-04-24 13:21:03__

 > Could not download app<br> :date: __2021-04-24 04:44:17__